JohnJamieson/TH-JGJ-Project-1/README.md

 # TH-JGJ-Project-1
-Project 1 for tree house course.
+Project 1 for Treehouse course.